RebekkaHaley/cracking-the-coding-interview/README.md

 This repo contains code related to my solutions to examples and exercises documented in the book "Cracking the Coding Interview" (6th Edition) by Gayle Laakmann Mcdowell.

 ## Cracking the Coding Interview
-The book "Cracking the Coding Interview" (abbreviated as CtCI) contains numerous programming interview questions, "ranging from the basics to the trickiest algorithm problems", as stated by the author.
+Cracking the Coding Interview (or CtCI) contains numerous programming interview questions, "ranging from the basics to the trickiest algorithm problems", as stated by the author.

 This repo contains my attempts at solving such exercises, or understanding concepts through practice.